Thundeee/exam2023/README.md

 7. A registered customer may view their upcoming bookings ✔️
 8. A user with a stud.noroff.no email may register as a Venue manager ✔️
 9. A registered Venue manager may create a Venue ✔️
-10. A registered Venue manager may update a Venue they manage :x:
+10. A registered Venue manager may update a Venue they manage ✔️
 11. A registered Venue manager may delete a Venue they manage ✔️
 12. A registered Venue manager may view bookings for a Venue they manage ✔️
 13. A registered user may login ✔️